-Well/Spring Name Results Mine source 1 Meets standards
+Well/Spring Name Results Well 1 Meets standards

 This assessment evaluates contaminants that may enter the water drawn directly from the well.
 The contaminants addressed in this assessment include those regulated under the Safe Drinking Water Act as well as those the BPH has determined may present a concern to public health.
 The water withdrawn from the well is currently disinfected prior to distribution.
 Periodic analysis for a variety of bacterial, organic, nitrate, synthetic and inorganic contaminants in the water after treatment have consistently yielded values below the maximum contaminant level (MCL) as regulated by the Safe Drinking Water Act.
 Drinking water that meets MCL standards is associated with little or no health risk and is considered safe.
 Because sampling requirements are for treated water, the lack of water quality impacts does not necessarily indicate a lack of contamination.
 This determination is limited by the sampling that is performed for the water system.
-Elevated levels of Sodium (greater than 20 mg/l) were reported in 2001 and 1993.
-Elevated levels of sulfate (greater than 250 mg/l) were reported in 2001 and 1998.
-AN elevated level of total dissolved solids (TDS) was reported in 1998.
-An exceedance of di(ethylhexyl)phthalate was reported in 2001.
-Subsequent sampling indicated levels below detection levels.
+Elevated sodium levels (greater than 25 mg/l) have been reported.